vk-cs/docs-public/docs/en/main/base/iaas/instructions/vm/vm-create/vm-create.md

 3. Click the **Create instance** or **Add** button.
 4. Set VM parameters:
      - **Name of virtual machine**: use only Latin letters, numbers, or symbols `-`, `_` and `.`.
      - **Type of virtual machine**: select the preset VM configuration (CPU and RAM).
-For more information, see [VK Cloud Servers service overview](../../../concepts/vm-concept).
+For more information, see [Cloud Servers service overview](../../../concepts/vm-concept).
      - **Availability zone**: select the data center where the VM will be launched.
      - **Number of machines in configuration**: specify the desired number of VM.
      - **Disk size**: specify the desired VM disk size in gigabytes.
      - **Disk Type**: select one of the values — HDD, SSD or High-IOPS SSD.
-For more information, see [VK Cloud Servers service overview](../../../concepts/vm-concept#disks).
+For more information, see [Cloud Servers service overview](../../../concepts/vm-concept#disks).
      - **Operating system**: select the operating system version or [previously created image](../../vm-images/vm-images-manage/).
      - **Enable monitoring**: enable to use [monitoring tools](/en/manage/monitoring/monitoring-info).
      - **Tags**: if necessary, [specify the tag](../vm-manage#assigning_tags) for the VM or create a new one.